eclipse-uprotocol/up-transport-zenoh-rust/README.md

 ### Message Delivery
 `dsn~supported-message-delivery-methods~1`

-All messages are being received by means of subscribing to relevant Zenoh key patterns and delivering the messages to listeners that have been registered via `UPTransportZenoh::register_listener`.
+All messages are being received by means of registering callbacks for relevant Zenoh key patterns and delivering the messages to listeners that have been registered via `UPTransportZenoh::register_listener`.
+The callbacks dispatch all incoming messages to the registered listeners on the _same_ thread that the Zenoh runtime runs on.

 Rationale:
 The Zenoh protocol does not provide means to poll other nodes for messages but only supports the push model by means of clients subscribing to key patterns.

+The transport requires a tokio runtime to execute but does not make any implicit assumption regarding the availability and size of thread pools.
+This provides for flexibility regarding the environment that the transport can be deployed to but also requires application developers to take care when implementing message listeners, making sure to not block the transport's message callback when processing a dispatched message.

 Covers:
 - `req~utransport-delivery-methods~1`